 By the end of the first half of 2021, the NRA’s 2021 State of the Industry Report reported a net increase of 1.3 million jobs in the U.S. restaurant industry.
 However, the industry is still nearly 1 million jobs short, or 8% less than pre-pandemic numbers.
 Unfortunately, many workers have been hesitant to return to work, creating staffing issues.

 Restaurant owners are also facing unprecedented increases in training costs to replace skilled workers who did not return to work.
 The requirement that existing and new staff receive pandemic-specific training is another additional cost.
-To learn more about the restaurant labor shortage and stats - read our article here.

 Despite mass vaccination drives across both the U.S. and Canada, and significant drops in the number of deaths due to COVID-19, many restaurants are choosing to retain the precautionary protocols of the pandemic era for the continued safety of both staff and customers.

 With more restaurants reopening and patrons making the slow return to inhouse dining, businesses are keen to ensure that customers feel safe during their dining experience.
 Restaurants are emphasizing:

 Off-premise dining is becoming increasingly popular in the wake of the pandemic.
 According to a report on COVID Dining by Acosta, an integrated sales and marketing services provider in the consumer-packaged goods (CPG) industry, 31% of families in the U.S. have eaten dinner at home every day this year, compared to only 18% pre-pandemic.

 Restaurateurs have to take these changes into account and make the necessary adjustments to their business plans.
 In this Forbes article, Alex Canter, CEO of Nextbite and Ordermark, predicts that, in response to changes in consumer dining habits, restaurants may see fundamental changes in the traditional restaurant layout.